Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 - the distinction (wear vs damage) is pointed out

-- the request is direct and documented
+- the request is direct, dated, and backed by proof

 That’s often enough to get a response.